isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 **For newly posted in students at Secondary 1**, parents will need to ensure that the following are submitted before 31 December 2022

-> 1. [Intent to purchase and use of Edusave](https://go.gov.sg/pdlpadmin) (requires SingPass log in) – Parents without SingPass are to approach the general office for the hardcopy form.
+&gt; 1.
+[Intent to purchase and use of Edusave](https://go.gov.sg/pdlpadmin)&nbsp;(requires SingPass log in) – Parents without SingPass are to approach the general office for the hardcopy form.
->
+&gt;
-> 2. Information on existing household computing device(s)
+&gt; 2.
+Information on existing household computing device(s)

-3.    **Purchase of PLD bundle.**
+3.&nbsp;&nbsp; &nbsp;**Purchase of PLD bundle.**&nbsp;

-The school has made arrangements for you to purchase the PLD from ASIAPAC TECHNOLOGY PTE.
-LTD. (Vendor) for your child’s/ward’s use in school.
+The school has made arrangements for you to purchase the PLD from&nbsp;ASIAPAC TECHNOLOGY PTE.
+LTD.&nbsp;(Vendor) for your child’s/ward’s use in school.
 The vendor has been identified based on the choice of the device determined by the school from a panel of awarded suppliers established by MOE.
-The PLD bundle which includes warranty and insurance for purchase by your child/ward will be the Enhanced Device Bundle comprising the following :
+The PLD bundle which includes warranty and insurance for purchase by your child/ward will be the&nbsp;Enhanced Device Bundle&nbsp;comprising the following :&nbsp;

-*   Apple iPad \[10.2” 9th Gen model, A13 Bionic chip, 64 GB Storage\]
+*   Apple iPad \[10.2” 9th Gen model, A13 Bionic chip, 64 GB Storage\]&nbsp;&nbsp;
-*   Apple Pencil
+*   Apple Pencil&nbsp;
-*   Ruggedized Keyboard Combo 3 Case
+*   Ruggedized Keyboard Combo 3 Case&nbsp;
 *   3 Year AppleCare+
 *   3 Year Insurance

-The price of the Enhanced Device Bundle is tentatively priced at $857.52 and is inclusive of 8% GST.
+The price of the Enhanced Device Bundle is tentatively priced at $857.52 and is inclusive of 8% GST.&nbsp;

-The Enhanced Device Bundle includes the device, associated accessories, insurance, warranty, and fortnightly courier service by Contractor to collect damaged devices from school _(Or parents can choose to send directly to the 6 Apple Service Centres)_
+The Enhanced Device Bundle includes the device, associated accessories, insurance, warranty, and fortnightly courier service by Contractor to collect damaged devices from school&nbsp;_(Or parents can choose to send directly to the 6 Apple Service Centres)_

-4. **Use of Edusave.**
+4. **Use of Edusave.** &nbsp;

 MOE has provided Edusave top-ups of $200 in 2020, 2021 and 2022 to all eligible Singaporean students in primary and secondary schools.
 This is on top of the annual Edusave contribution of $290 for secondary students and $230 for primary students.
 Students who are Singapore citizens can use their Edusave to pay fully or partly for the PLD, after setting aside provision for payment of 2nd tier miscellaneous fees.
 Parents/Guardians can also choose to pay cash for the PLD.

-5.  **Financial Assistance.**
+5.&nbsp; **Financial Assistance.**&nbsp;

 Subsidies are available for students who require financial assistance to purchase a PLD.
 Please note that it is compulsory for all students on the MOE Financial Assistance Scheme (FAS) to use their Edusave to pay for the PLD, after subsidies have been granted.